adrianbremer/Codiad-Messaging/README.md

 #File Use
 This plugin allows users to send messages to other users.
-They will receive them as notifications.
+In order to use, click on the sidebar menu item to send a message; new messages will be shown as tabs at the bottom of the screen.

 # Installation